potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 :ref:`Text <Text>`

 ``placeholder``
-    *Description*: The text inside the textfield before it is filled
+    *Description*: The text inside the text field before it is filled

     *Values*: String

 ``dropdown-menu``
 .................

 A dropdown menu for single select.
+All children should be :ref:`dropdown-menu-item` elements.

 **Attributes**